 - Kit Williams' Masquerade was/is probably the best known example of this trope.
 Illustrator Kit Williams did the book and made a contest to find a golden figurine of a hare somewhere in the British Isles.
 The book itself had many clues contained within its story on how to find the hare.
 These involved symbols, wordplay and some arithmetic to figure it all out.
 However, the winner of this contest won through inside information.

 - A few years later, Kit Williams put out a second picture book along the lines of Masquerade simply dubbed "The Bee Book" or "The Book With No Name".
-The challenge this time didn't involve going to dig anywhere; it was to find out the true name of the book.
-The solution involved bees, the changing of the seasons, and Kit's illustrations throughout the book to figure out the title.
+The challenge this time didn't involve going to dig anywhere; it was to find out the true name of the book and express it without using written words.
+The solution involved using bees, the changing of the seasons, and Kit's illustrations throughout the book to figure out the title.
 There was also a deadline involved as the answer was to be revealed A Year and a Day after the book's release.
 More information on that book can be found here.

 - Secrets of the Alchemist Dar by Michael Stadther.
 This book involved clues that would lead you to 100 rings, valued at US$2 million.
 However, the author's publishing company went out of business and it's unlikely any of the prizes were claimed.
 See the entry on the Other Wiki for more details.